Igglybuff/awesome-piracy/readme.md

 ### Windows
 - [/f/MSToolkit](https://raddle.me/f/MSToolkit) Tools for activating Windows software, including Windows 10 itself.
-- [Windows 10 Digital License](https://www.nsaneforums.com/topic/312871-windows-10-digital-license-hwid-kms38%E2%84%A2-generation/?tab=comments#comment-1327529) Advanced tutorial from s1ave77 on activating Windows 10 "legitimately" by binding your HWID to a Microsoft account
+- [Windows 10 Digital License](https://www.nsaneforums.com/topic/316668-microsoft-activation-scripts/) Scripts for activating Windows 10 "legitimately" by binding your HWID to a Microsoft account
 - [How to download and install Windows 10 LTSB](https://www.reddit.com/r/Piracy/comments/8pfnun/how_to_download_and_install_windows_10_ltsb/) Guide by /u/sq_skez.
 "Take everything we loved about Windows 7, add the under-the-hood improvements of Windows 8 and 10 but none of the marketing/cloud/phone app/user-tracking crap, and what do you get?
 Windows 10 Enterprise LTSC edition."
 - [TechBench](https://tb.rg-adguard.net/public.php) Find official Windows isos for Windows 7/8/10
 - [Windows 10 Digital License (HWID) & KMS38 Generation](https://www.reddit.com/r/s1ave77_library/comments/9o13fq/windows_10_digital_license_hwid_kms38_generation/) Reddit guide by /u/s1ave77 with instructions on how to use HWID to activate various editions of Windows 10.